AravinthArumugam/M3_WIPER_SYSTEM/1_Requirements/Readme.md

 |LLR2|PUSH BUTTONS INTERFACING WITH LEDS|IMPLEMENTED|

 ## CONCLUSION:

-This Stimulated Wiper System is working according to the design.this contribute towards the future research.As a result, the automatic rain sensor wiper, which is the project's main benefit, is cost-effective, long-lasting, and user-friendly.
-This design can take one of two paths: it can reduce the cost of the current automatic rain sensor wiper or it can create an innovative new design.
-Both of these pathways necessitated a broader understanding of acceptable materials that could be used in inventive ways in the development of automatic rain sensor wipers.
+This Stimulated Wiper System operates as intended.
+This will help with future research.
+As a result, the project's main benefit, the automatic rain sensor wiper, is low-cost, long-lasting, and user-friendly.
+This design can go one of two ways: it can reduce the cost of the current automatic rain sensor wiper or it can create an innovative new design.
+Both of these paths required a broader understanding of acceptable materials that could be used in novel ways in the development of automatic rain sensor wipers.